Box Sash Windows are relatively simple to work on... but some people make the simple very difficult. I recently come across one such case.

 Simple air conditioning!

-For some reason there's been another spate of clients only wanting their bottom sashes re-corded.
+For some reason there's been spate of clients only wanting bottom sashes re-corded.

 But what's really suprising is that many clients don't even realise that both sashes can work.